A year on, horrific Grenfell Tower fire haunts Britain

-On Thursday, survivors, bereaved families and people around Britain are marking the anniversary of a local tragedy that's also a national shame — one for which blame still is being assigned and traded.
+Yesterday, survivors, bereaved families and people around Britain marked the anniversary of a local tragedy that's also a national shame — one for which blame still is being assigned and traded.
 Was Grenfell a tragic accident, the product of government cost-cutting and lax safety standards, or authorities' disregard for people who lived in public housing?

 "I don't see this as a tragedy.
 I see it as an atrocity," Hissam Choucair, who lost six members of his family in the fire, told a public inquiry last month.

-For the somber anniversary rituals, survivors will gather near the base of the tower's shell before a nationwide minute of silence at noon.
-There will be vigils and marches across Britain, while landmarks will be lit up in green, the color of remembrance adopted after the lethal fire.
+The tower and other London buildings were lit up overnight in green, which has been adopted as a colour of remembrance.
+At noon, Queen Elizabeth II, wearing green, joined Britons across the country in observing a minute of silence for the dead.

-"We want the nation to keep Grenfell in their consciousness," said Yvette Williams of local campaign group Justice 4 Grenfell.
-"The anniversary is about love and support — the fight can start again on Friday and Saturday — and keeping that humanity going on that day."
+Antonio Roncolato, who lived the 10th floor, said the anniversary was "a time to reflect and to raise further awareness and make sure that the world is still listening, because we don't want this to happen ever again."

-A year on, the west London neighborhood around Grenfell echoes with sounds of construction.
+A year on, the area around Grenfell echoes with sounds of construction.
 The ruined tower, which stood for months like a black tombstone on the skyline, is covered in white sheeting.
 A green heart and the words "Grenfell forever in our hearts" are emblazoned at the top.

 Notice boards and walls nearby carry hand-written tributes, expressions of sorrow and promises of resolve: "RIP to the fallen"; "I love my Uncle Ray"; "RIP Yas"; "We won't fail!"